Hydration Review Mdvora

 Mdvora Hydration Bladder 2L

-Best for: Budget-conscious beginners or emergency backup bladders
+Best for: Budget-conscious beginners and backup hydration systems

 Specifications